AS-2021-2022/AS-2021-2022/API.md

 ## 5. Tasks
     5.0 getTasksList                (returns a brief list of tasks) 5.1 getTask                     (returns selected task information)
-    5.2 sendTask                    (user creates a task)
+    5.2 assignTask                    (user creates a task)

 # detailed description of the API calls